nuxeo/FunkLoad/demo/simple/README.txt

    default stack size used by a thread, for example try a `ulimit -s 2048` before running the bench.

+   Performance limits are hit by FunkLoad before apache's limit is reached, since it uses significant CPU resources.

 4/ Build the report::

    fl-build-report --html simple-bench.xml